arobbins/articles/article1.md

 ```

 Remembering that Primitives are passed by value, when we set b equal to a, we're actually creating a new copy of a.
 Therefore when we compare a to b, the value is not the same.

+## Summary

+JavaScript can be categorized into two types: Primitives and Objects.
+The Primitive types are Strings, Numbers, Booleans, undefined, null, and Symbol.
+The object types are Functions, Objects and Arrays.

+The two distinctions between Primitives and Objects are Mutability and Comparison.

+Primitives are immutable.
+Another way of saying this is that their values can't be changed.
+On the other hand, Objects are mutable.
+Their values can be updated and changed.

+Primitives are compared by value.
+When assigning one primitive to another, a copy is made.
+Objects on the other hand are compared by reference.
+Reference to what?
+Reference to the underlying object.
+When assigning one object to another, a reference is created.
+At this point, mutating a value on one object will update the value on the other object.

 In the next section, we'll go over how these types fit into the bigger picture by analyzing Prototypes, Constructors, and Inheritance.